 - Next, you want to add the dry rub to the turkey breast.
 We use our delicious homemade ranch seasoning to season this turkey breast.
 Sprinkle the ranch seasoning over the turkey breast and set it aside and let it rest for 15 minutes.

-- Add all of your aromatics (onion, herbs, lemon), broth, and wine to the bottom of a baking dish and place the turkey breast on top of the onion.
+- Add all of your aromatics (onion, herbs, lemon), broth, and wine to the bottom of a baking dish or roasting pan and place the turkey breast on top of the onion.

 - Finally, slather the softened butter over the top of the turkey and place your turkey in the oven to bake at 325ºF for 60 minutes!